The Number That Matters Most

 3. Distribution leverage through community and PLG.
 The businesses generating the highest revenue per employee are also the ones that have built self-reinforcing distribution — products that spread through genuine value rather than requiring a sales team to push.
 When distribution is organic, the marginal cost of a new customer is near zero, and revenue scales without proportional headcount growth.

 The structural shift is not just a metric story.
-It is a reorganization story that shapes your decisions.
+It is a reorganization story that shapes every design decision.

 The traditional hiring model is being repriced.
 When a business can generate $1M-$5M per employee using AI tools, the decision to add a human employee becomes a question of whether human judgment, creativity, or relationship is actually necessary for the function, or whether AI can handle it at lower cost and higher consistency.